 ★ 7 min read

 Millennials.
 It’s a label frequently accompanied with a sigh, an eye roll, or a resigned eyebrow raise.
 Why?
-Well, it’s a word that comes with the baggage of a bad reputation.
+Well, it’s a word that comes with a decent helping of bad reputation.
 A simple internet search turns up a lifetime’s worth of reading expounding the defining characteristics of the so-called “me” generation.

 Yep, millennials come with some hefty digital baggage – lazy, entitled, narcissistic, quixotic, and prone to bottomless brunches and quitting jobs.
 While at least one or two of these probably aren’t true, there are a few characteristics that capture the essence of this oft-ridiculed and largely underestimated generation.